The Evolution of Natural Gas Price Review Arbitrations

 The third wave of price reviews

-A third wave of price reviews followed several years later.
-In this third wave, the buyers argued that the gas hubs had developed and matured in much of Europe to the point that they had significant traded volumes and transparent prices.
-This allowed hubs to act as a price-setting mechanism in the markets that they serve.
+Several years later, the buyers argued that the gas hubs had developed and matured in much of Europe to the point that they had significant traded volumes and transparent prices.
+This allowed several European hubs to act as a price-setting mechanism in the markets that they serve.

 As a general principle, the more significant the volumes traded on a hub, the more ‘liquid’ – and reliable and transparent – its price reference becomes.
 A ‘liquid’ price is one that is not easily influenced by a small number of trades because of the large overall volumes traded.
 An ‘illiquid’ hub, by contrast, is more prone to price volatility because of the ability of a small number of trades to influence the average price more quickly.
 The growth of liquidity at a trading hub also facilitates increasingly transparent prices because of the higher number of trades made at the hub.